aai-institute/practical-ai-act/docs/showcase/system-overview.md

 ## Model Training Pipeline (Dagster)

-   We use a machine learning pipeline approach to orchestrate the different steps (data sourcing, preprocessing, model training, ...) as tasks in a workflow.
+   We use a machine learning pipeline approach to orchestrate the different steps (data loading, preprocessing, model training, performance evaluation, ...) as tasks in a workflow.
    In addition to a graph view, we get some more benefits from workflow orchestration, among them better observability (logging), scheduled jobs, caching steps and outputs, and a dashboard for powerful visualizations of pipeline runs.
    We each assume the data processing, model training, and serving/deployment to be independent parts of the machine learning lifecycle, and model each of them as one pipeline.

+   The showcase uses [Dagster](https://dagster.io/) as a workflow orchestration engine.
+   Its focus on data assets makes it well suited for machine learning workflows.

    The data processing pipeline handles the following steps: